tpltnt/googlemap2sqlite/README.md

 googlemap2sqlite
 ================

 Dump coordinates and descriptions from a [Google map](https://en.wikipedia.org/wiki/Google_maps) (KML 2.2) into a [sqlite](http://sqlite.org/) database.
 The coordinates are expressed in decimal degrees following the World Geodetic System of 1984 (WGS84).
-Mostly useful for data liberation and automated processing.
+This scraper is mostly useful for data liberation and automated processing.

 License: AGPLv3